mbgg/public/infrastructure/trax_installation/installation.md

 gluster pool list
 ```

-prepare the gluster volume, in our case:
+in each node node prepare bricks for gluster volume , in our case:

 ```
 mkdir /brick1/vmstore